 Fish Ball Story – 5 Things I Have Learnt From Hawkerpreneur Douglas Ng

 [Updated March 2016] Fishball Story has moved from Golden Mile Food Centre.
-You can find the stalls now at Stephen Riady Center University Town at NUS and Timbre+ Ayer Rajah Crescent.
+You can find the stall at Timbre+ Ayer Rajah Crescent.

 [Original Post] 2014 was a year when we saw some hawker stalls gone with the wind, and older hawkers finding challenge passing down their craft.
 Many said that Singapore’s heritage food could be facing a crisis.

 Yet, we also see young ‘hawkerpreneurs’ leaving their comfortable day jobs to slog it out at hawker stalls, in the name of passion and preserving our local food culture (and hopefully making some money).

 Douglas Ng from The Fish Ball Story had gotten much media attention, from Makansutra to The New Paper, for being one who made fishballs by hand.

 These babies were made at 4am in the morning by Douglas, using all pure fish meat and no flour, which he proudly said “Quan yong gong fu da chu lai de”, which means they were all produced by true skills.

 My first bite into them … oh bouncy, dense, packed, not as airy as I would have imagined.

 The truth is, I had almost forgotten how ‘that type’ of handmade fishballs taste like.
 Most fishballs out there in the market are machine made.

 But what I really like about this humble bowl of meepok was the sauce and seasoning, the magic being the homemade sambal chilli paste fried with dried shrimps.

 After a little talk with the chatty hawker who used to help run a zhi char place, these were 5 things I have reflected upon.